zeibura/github-onboarding/vscode_client_2/README.md

 **NOTE** Person you send message to must be logged in to same mainframe server what you put in extension settings

 13. Press enter to send message

+## Disclaimer

+This readme file exists for educational purposes only and does not describe a real extension.